mekaala/project-three/readme.md

 #  MINDIFY

 One of the main inhibitors of individual performance is stress.
 While acute stress can be beneficial to task completion, chronic stress is hazardous to one's health.
-Long term stress can develop physical conditions such as heart disease and high blood pressure, and even mental disorders such as anxiety and depression.<h6>1</h6>
+Long term stress can develop physical conditions such as heart disease and high blood pressure, and even mental disorders such as anxiety and depression (1).

 I created an app designed to combat stress at the workplace.
 For each environment, there is a list of relaxation and stress exercises.